Canadian Pain Task Force Online Consultation

 • Ankylosing Spondilitis and Crohn's

-by carebear76, about 4 years ago
+by carebear76, over 4 years ago

 Good day, I have a long history of pain...It started when I was about 28, I am now 43.
 I was having unbearable lower back pain, so much so that I was having my young daughter help me to do everyday functions like dressing myself and such.
 It took 2-3 years for a diagnosis and my family doctor had to dispute findings before finally getting somewhere.
 It was determined by a rheumatologist that I have Ankylosing Spondilitis.
 Great a diagnosis!
 There wasn't much they could do to help but at least I felt like someone understood for a change.